How to Install Node.js on Linux Mint 22 and 21

 Mint 21.x: Node.js 12.x, npm 8.5.x

-NodeSource RepositoryNodeSourceNode.js 24.x with npm 11.9.xAutomatic with apt upgradeOne supported system-wide Node.js version
+NodeSource RepositoryNodeSourceNode.js 24.x LTS with bundled npm 11.xAPT-managed with apt upgradeOne supported system-wide Node.js version

 Node Version Manager (NVM)NVMAny supported Node.js releaseManual with nvm installPer-project version switching and CI parity

-• Pick the Linux Mint repository if you only need the distro package and do not care about running a current upstream Node.js release.
+• Pick the Linux Mint repository if you only need the distro package and do not care about running a supported upstream Node.js branch.

 • Pick NodeSource if you want one supported Node.js version that updates through APT and behaves like a normal system package.